theforeman/foreman-ansible-modules/README.md

 ## Branches

-* `master` - current development branch, using both `nailgun` and `apypie` libraries
+* `master` - current development branch, using both `nailgun` and `apypie` libraries.
+The progress of the `nailgun` to `apypie` migration can be seen in [issue #274](https://github.com/theforeman/foreman-ansible-modules/issues/274)
 * `nailgun` - the state of the repository before the switch to the `apypie` library started, `nailgun` is the only dependency

 ## Supported Foreman and plugins versions

 ### `apypie` based modules

-Modules that use the `apypie` library should support any currently stable Foreman release.
+Modules that use the `apypie` library should support any currently stable Foreman release and the matching set of plugins.
+Some modules have additional features/arguments that are only applied when the corresponding plugin is installed.

-We actively test them against the latest stable Foreman release and the matching set of plugins.
+We actively test the modules against the latest stable Foreman release and the matching set of plugins.

 ### `nailgun` based modules